-8 Ways to Cut Housing Costs in Retirement
+8 Ways to Cut Housing Costs for Retirement

-It’s not unusual for people to look for ways to cut housing costs, and it’s especially true of older adults who may be looking for ways to retire early or make living on a fixed income more comfortable.
+It’s not unusual for people to want to cut housing costs, and it’s especially true of older adults who may be looking for ways to retire early or make living on a fixed income more comfortable.

 From the traditional approach of downsizing to the more adventurous option of retiring abroad, there are many ways for you to cut housing costs in retirement.

 Read on for eight ways to lower your housing expenses:

 1. Plan for Multiple Phases of Your Retirement

 You will likely live a long time in retirement.
 And, the home that is right for you at 50 or 60, might not be right for you at 70 or 80, let alone when you are 90.

 You can do a better job of predicting and perhaps lowering your housing costs by planning ahead.
 You may want to stay in your family home now, but downsize when you hit a certain milestone.
 Or, conversely, perhaps you want to sell your current home — cash in on your home equity now — and live an adventurous life abroad for a few years before returning to a downsized location later on.

 Because housing is such a massive retirement expense, planning for these types of changes can have a significant impact on your overall retirement wealth and security.
 The NewRetirement Planner is a comprehensive and highly personalized planning platform that enables you to model these types of scenarios and see the impact of your housing costs on your current and future finances.

 If you’re single — or even if you’re not — homesharing is one way to lower housing expenses by splitting them with others.